 In Wales, the Childcare at Home Approval Scheme applies, with a similar charging structure.
 In Northern Ireland the scheme is called the Home Childcarer Approval Scheme, for which there is no charge.

 Is it worth it for the nanny?

-The nanny benefits from increased professionalism and employability, but she doesn’t benefit financially by accepting vouchers.
-She just gets paid part of her net pay from the childcare voucher account.
+The nanny benefits from increased professionalism and employability, but she doesn’t benefit financially by accepting tax-free childcare payments.
+She just gets paid part of her net pay from a tax-free childcare account.

 Can the employer pay the fee?